 There are several recognizable and frequently repeated strategies used in liberal racism that make anti-racism work difficult.
 Most of these strategies share common and overlapping processes: outright or masked denial, minimization, defensiveness and guilt.

-• Assuming things are better: Failure to recognize the perceptions of people of colour about current racial inequity.
-The belief that racial oppression existed in the past, or somewhere else, but not today, not here.
+- Assuming things are better: Failure to recognize the perceptions of people of colour about current racial inequity.
+The belief that racial oppression existed in the past, not today, or somewhere else, not here.

-• Colour-blindness: Premised on the idea that sameness is a compliment.
+- Colour-blindness: Premise is that sameness is a compliment.
 “I don’t even think of you as black.”
 Espousing the liberal sentiment of “We’re all the same under the skin.”
-This can be a problem because it dismisses the lived experiences of racialized people, and can serve as a way to disengage from discussions about race and racism.
-(Asare, 2017)

 References: